- This event has passed.

 *** NOTE!
 This concert is on a FRIDAY! ***

-In the second concert of our 2018- 2019 Music for Peace series, Dana Maiben (baroque violin), Kay Ueyama (harpsichord), and Junko Watanabe (soprano) will perform an All Bach program, including the Fantasia and Fugue in a minor (BWV 904), violin sonatas, and arias.
+In the second concert of our 2018- 2019 Music for Peace series, Dana Maiben (baroque violin), Kay Ueyama (harpsichord), and Junko Watanabe (soprano) will perform an All Bach program, including violin sonatas, and arias, and a partita.

 Benefits Massachusetts Peace Action Education Fund; part of the Music for Peace Series.
 Single concert: seats $25 in advance for Mass.
 Peace Action members, $35 for non-members, $10 for students, $35 at the door.
 Series of 3 concerts: member $65, non-member $80, student $25.